gfritz/gfritz-static-site/2018-12-13-fsadvent-getting-my-team-hooked-on-fake.md

 ### Things My Team (and others) Did Not Like About FAKE

-I will use the following pattern:
+I will use the following pattern to list the concerns:
-- problem/concern someone has
+- the problem/concern someone has
   - my not necessarily nuanced retort

+Here we go:

 - Syntax is jarring (aka syntax shock).
   - I think you mean "is not C# syntax".
 Well so is HTML, CSS, SQL, JavaScript, Powershell, Bash, but you can do all of those!
 - Who will train and help other people to be familiar with F# if this becomes standard?
   - Me.
 Duh.
 - Can't you just do all of this stuff in TeamCity and Octopus already?
 That's why we bought it.
   - Sounds like sunk cost fallacy to me.
   - If you want finer grained control over your build, I don't think that canned TeamCity steps will are enough.